openworm/openworm_docs/github.rst

 Accessing GitHub
 ================
 To access the OpenWorm organization on GitHub and fully participate on issues, you will first need to create an account if you do not already have one.
 Note, you can comment on issues without a GitHub account, however, we recommend joining to maximize your ability to contribute to OpenWorm.
-Accounts are free and can be established by visiting: .. https://github.com/
+Accounts are free and can be`created on the Github website <https://github.com/>`_.

 Once you have joined GitHub, submit your username to info@openworm.org to be added to the OpenWorm organization.
 Once you have been accepted, log back into GitHub and select OpenWorm from the organization drop down menu to get